gmalakar/Flouds.VectorDB/README.md

 }
 ```

-You can override any setting using environment variables (see below).
+You can override any setting using environment variables or the `.env` file.

 ---